BangerTech/pick-n-light/README.md

 # 2. What is this?

-This Node-RED based tool is a sophisticated inventory management system that integrates with LED strips to create a "Pick and Light" solution.
+This Node-RED and Part-DB based tool is a sophisticated inventory management system that integrates with LED strips to create a "Pick and Light" solution.
 It's designed to streamline inventory tracking and item location in warehouses or storage facilities.

 ### Key Features